danb4r/avd-launcher-ps/README.md

 # avd_launcher

-Launches your available Android AVDs
+Power Shell script to launch your available Android AVDs

-There is a dart version here [https://github.com/danb4r/avd-launcher](https://github.com/danb4r/avd-launcher).
+There is a new DART version here [https://github.com/danb4r/avd-launcher](https://github.com/danb4r/avd-launcher).